FreeFem/FreeFem-modules/_modules/piezoelectricity.md

 {% highlight cpp %}

-// Free vibrations of 2.5cm x 1cm PZT5A cylindrical disc analysed in half of its ectangular cross-section
+// Free vibrations of 2.5cm x 1cm PZT5A cylindrical disc analysed in half of its rectangular cross-section
 // Marek Moszynski 30.03.2020

 // ------ Variables ------